lakshikap/business-architecture/designing_business_architecture_for_digital_transformation.md

 This paper aims to provide clarity and guidance to bridge this gap in the business architecture discipline.
 It is based on knowledge gathered from the cross-cutting disciplines of business strategy, value creation, information systems strategy and business architecture concepts, as well as continuous analysis of enterprises and practice in the industry.
 It also embodies a logical approach to aligning strategy with execution.

-The paper is organized into three main sections:
+The paper is organized into four main sections:

-1) Presents the representative components of a business architecture
++ Presents the representative components of a business architecture

-2) Basic guide to designing business architecture
++ Basic guide to designing business architecture

-3) Illustrates a real-world scenario of a Postal Service and applies the guideline in practice
++ Illustrates a real-world scenario of a Postal Service and applies the guideline in practice
++ Discusses the iterative development of business architecture in agile environments

 ## 1.0 Business Architecture and its Main Components of Representation